 Remember the Law of Inertia

 The Law of Inertia says that an object at rest wants to stay at rest.
 When you lift and thrust to move toward home plate, you have to overcome the law of inertia from your set position.
 You want to do it in the most efficient way possible, and that is to get your booty going as fast as you can toward home plate.
 You can also think of it as “leading with the body.”
 Your greatest mass is located in your lower half and you want to use that mass as effectively and as early as possible.
 Beginning with the back toe lined up with the front arch sets you up to get your booty moving.

 The energy angle is measured when the body can do nothing but go forward, and you want to achieve that with your first movement.
 You don’t want to “find a balance point,” “stay over the rubber,” or “stop at the top.”
 And you certainly don’t want to lift your leg and rotate backwards, because then you have to stop, reverse all that momentum and come forward again to the point from which you should have started.
 All that extra is wasted, inefficient movement.
 The faster you get to your energy angle, which is measured at max leg lift from your leading hip to your back ankle and should be 25 degrees or more, the faster you get to where your whole body can only move down the center line from the middle of the rubber to the middle of home plate.
 Get your rear end moving toward home plate the moment you lift your leg, or think about leading with the left pants pocket if you’re a righty, or the right pants pocket if you’re a lefty.
 You should feel like you are sticking your butt out toward home plate as you move down the mound.
-That ensures you get into foot strike in one second or less, and helps the energy angle take care of itself.
+That ensures you have good timing, get into foot strike in one second or less, and helps the energy angle take care of itself.

 Lift & Thrust